 St. Audoen's Church

 St. Audoen’s Church, declared a national monument, was built between 1181 and 1212.
-This protestant parish is one of the oldest medieval temples in Ireland.
+This protestant parish is one of the oldest medieval churches in Ireland.

-Erected in commemoration of St Ouen, patron saint of Normandy and Rouen’s seventh century bishop, St. Audoen’s Church still fulfills its ecclesiastical functions.
+Erected in commemoration of St Audoen, patron saint of Normandy and Rouen’s 7th-century bishop, St. Audoen’s Church still fulfils its ecclesiastical functions.

 History

-Located in the walled medieval city, St. Audoen's Church was enlarged during the fifteenth century to allocate the ever-growing number of churchgoers.
-Saint Anne’s Chapel and Blessed Virgin Mary’s Chapel were attached to the main edifice.
+Located in the walled medieval city, St. Audoen's Church was enlarged during the 15th century to allocate the ever-growing number of churchgoers.
+Saint Anne’s Chapel and Blessed Virgin Mary’s Chapel were attached to the main building.

-In 1773, the church fell on hard times and the number of churchgoers decreased acutely and although attempts were made to maintain the parish, parts of it were unroofed.
-Fifty years later, St. Anne’s Chapel was also unroofed.
+In 1773, the church fell on hard times and the number of churchgoers decreased acutely.
+Although attempts were made to maintain the parish, parts of it were unroofed.
+50 years later, St. Anne’s Chapel was also unroofed.

 Centuries later, St. Audoen’s Church is still in use as a parish church and offers its visitors an interesting journey through its past.